HALFpipe/HALFpipe/README.md

 MELODIC, which would take the longest to re-run.
-We believe this is a good tradeoff between disk space and computer time. `--keep all` turns of all deletion of intermediate files. `--keep none` deletes as much as possible, meaning that almost no additional disk space will be used.
+We believe this is a good tradeoff between disk space and computer time. `--keep all` turns of all deletion of intermediate files. `--keep none` deletes as much as possible, meaning that the smallest amount possible of disk space will be used.

 ### Configure nipype